Updated May 3, 2023

 As soon as you step off the ferry from Rhodes, you'll know that Halki is somewhere rather special.
 If some Greek towns appear to be a smattering of sugar cubes, the harbour of Halki looks like the contents of a pastel-coloured bag of sweets – all candyfloss pinks, jellybean yellows and the bluest of bon bons.
 Coupled with the bright paint of the fishing boats and the splashes of neon bougainvillea on taverna rooftops, it’s a sweet greeting to this otherwise blank canvas of barren, rocky slopes.

-Take a moment to simply listen, noting the lack of car engines humming; be prepare to walk in these parts.
+Take a moment to simply listen, noting the lack of car engines humming; be prepared to walk in these parts.
 Luckily, the best beaches – Pondamos, Kania and Ftenagia – are within walking distance of the harbour-side settlement.

 This is traditional, delicious, beautiful Greece at its best.